Living in your house or flat: Rights and obligations

 - have more people living in the place than you’re allowed under your tenancy agreement

-- attach any fixtures (these are things that are fixed in position, like heat pumps, panel heaters, built-in wardrobes and clothes lines) or make any renovations (like painting) or any alterations to the place, unless the tenancy agreement allows this or the landlord has given you written permission (the landlord can’t refuse you permission unreasonably)
+- attach any fixtures that are more than minor changes (these are things that are fixed in position, like heat pumps, panel heaters, built-in wardrobes and clothes lines) or make any renovations (like painting) or any alterations to the place, unless the tenancy agreement allows this or the landlord has given you written permission (the landlord can’t refuse you permission unreasonably)

 - change the locks without the landlord’s permission